Power symbol: In popular culture

 The standby symbol, frequently seen on personal computers, is a popular icon among technology enthusiasts.
 It is often found emblazoned on fashion items including t-shirts and cuff-links.
 It has also been used in corporate logos, such as for Gateway, Inc. (circa 2002), Staples, Inc. easytech, Exelon, Toggl and others, as record sleeve art (Garbage's "Push It") and even as personal tattoos.
 In March 2010, the New York City health department announced they would be using it on condom wrappers.
 The 2012 television series Revolution, set in a dystopian future in which "the power went out", as the opening narration puts it, stylized the second letter 'o' of its title as the standby symbol.
 The power symbol was a part of exhibition at MoMA.
-In the anime Dimension W, Kyouma Mabuchi wears a Happi with the power symbol on his back.
-In the television series Sense8, the hacktivist character Nomi has a tattoo of the power symbol behind her ear.

-The symbol, rotated clockwise by 90 degrees so it looks like a capital G, becomes part of the logo for Channel 5's programme The Gadget Show.

 On 15 October 2019, 786 employees of Volkswagen Group United Kingdom Limited formed the world's largest human power symbol at Millbrook Proving Ground.